Dr Kevin Bernot

 Skype ID: kevinbernot

-We are developing lanthanide-based molecules with strong luminescence or interesting magnetic behavior.
+We are developing RECPs with strong luminescence and/or original magnetic behavior.
 In this last case we are targeting Single-Molecule Magnet (SMM) properties, i.e. molecules that are able to behave as magnets at the nanometric scale.
-We are also particularly interested in Single-Chain Magnets (SCM) that are mono-dimensional extension of SMM and are expected to present more robust magnetic slow relaxation.
+We are also particularly interested in Single-Chain Magnets (SCMs) that are mono-dimensional Coordination Polymers, 1D analogues of SMMs, and are expected to present more robust magnetic slow relaxation.